vdyagilev/ChordDrops/README.md

 ## Development

 1. Install dependencies with `npm install`.
-2. Start a local server with `npm run dev`.# ChordDrops
+2. Start a local server with `npm run dev`.